 - Status duration time for a status in progress is included in a statistic, even if the status is not completed. - Action duration time for an action in progress is not included in a statistic until the action is completed.

 Values for Sliding Interval Type

-Values for the Sliding interval type consist of:
+Values for the Sliding interval type use the following format: